Base of posterior horn

 Definition

-The important groups of nuclei in the base of posterior horn include the posterior thoracic nucleus, Dorsal nucleus of Clarke (Clarke’s column) and the visceral afferent nucleus.
-Most of them lie in the thoracic and upper lumbar spinal segments and do not extend throughout the length of the spinal cord.
+Key nuclei located in the base of posterior horn include the posterior thoracic nucleus or the Dorsal nucleus of Clarke (a.k.a.
+Clarke’s column), and the visceral afferent nucleus.
+These nuclei are predominantly found in the thoracic and upper lumbar spinal segments and do not span the entire length of the spinal cord.

-The posterior thoracic nucleus or the Dorsal nucleus of Clarke or Clarke’s column (C8 to L3/L4 spinal segments) receives subconscious proprioceptive information from muscle spindles and Golgi tendon organs.
-The axons from the cells in the Clarke’s column give rise to dorsal and ventral spinocerebellar tracts, which carry the proprioceptive information to the cerebellum, at a subconscious level.
+The posterior thoracic nucleus or the Dorsal nucleus of Clarke, present from C8 to L3/L4 spinal segments, plays a crucial role in receiving subconscious proprioceptive input from muscle spindles and Golgi tendon organs.
+It gives rise to axons that contribute to the dorsal and ventral spinocerebellar tracts, which relay proprioceptive information to the cerebellum for unconscious processing.

-The visceral afferent nucleus is located just lateral to the Clarke’s column and is believed to be associated with receiving visceral afferent information.
+The visceral afferent nucleus is located just lateral to the Clarke’s column and is primarily involved in receiving visceral afferent signals.

 References